SpatioTemporal/cloudcast/README.md

     [Mike's Take: like the results/classifications from Nielsen et al. (2021)]

     [Mike's Take: What odd is the CloudCast Tutorial itself doesn't use 728 × 728 results resolution it talks about, but 768 × 768.
-No where in the CloudCast Tutorial code is the 928 x 1530 resolution used.]
+Nowhere in the CloudCast Tutorial code is the 928 x 1530 resolution used.]

 ##### CloudCast Github
     This was linked to from Partio et al. (2024), which is a similar, but not identical to  Nielsen et al. (2021).

     "The geographical domain is that of MEPS (MEPS25D MEPS2500D): northern europe in lambert conformal conic projection, 2.5 km grid."
-    [Mike's Take: ]

 ##### Partio et al. (2024) "CloudCast -- Total Cloud Cover Nowcasting with Machine Learning."